arielqw/TweetAnalysis/README.md

 	Message Classes
 	---------------

-(1) TweetMsg - each tweet is represented by a AWS Message where the body is the tweet string, attributes of output filename and uuid, task (sentiment or entities)
+(1) TweetMsg - each tweet is represented by a AWS Message where the body is the tweet string, attributes of output filename and uuid, task (sentiment or entities)<br>
-(2) TaskMessage -  represents a whole task requested by a local app.
+(2) TaskMessage -  represents a whole task requested by a local app.<br>
-(3) TaskStatus - represents the analysis progression status of one task requested by a local app.
+(3) TaskStatus - represents the analysis progression status of one task requested by a local app.<br>

 	Run Time for input example